Play food isn't just for preschoolers! Help your child create a fun Passover craft that doubles as tea-party play food

 For a fun activity that takes the dull out of decimals, show you child how to gain a better understanding of decimals...as dollar amounts!

-Exponents can be tricky to learn, and this game provides plenty of multiplication practice for your fifth grade math student!
+Exponents can be tricky to learn.
+Fortunately this game provides plenty of multiplication practice for your math student!

 One way to "trick" your child into getting extra practice with one-step equations is to play a variation of the classic game, tic tac toe.

 Here's a fun at-home activity that will help your child strengthen his ability to work with and interpret data in various forms.

 Let your fifth grader get easy algebra practice with a row of dancing skeletons and a ghost or two.
 This spooky worksheet makes finding x an adventure.